-Services that are covered for you What you must pay when you get these services a network provider then your plan will cover the urgently needed services from a provider out-of-network.
-Covered services include urgently needed services obtained at a retail walk-in clinic or an urgent care center.
+Services that are covered for you What you must pay when you get these services Cost sharing for necessary urgently needed services furnished out-of-network in the United States is the same as for such services furnished in-network.
 Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's service area to obtain services.
 Services provided by a dentist are not covered.
-Vision Services Covered services include: Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African- Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copayment for Medicare- covered glaucoma screening.
-Your provider may need to obtain prior authorization.
-For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
+Vision services Covered services include: •Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam. •For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copayment for Medicare- covered glaucoma screening. •For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
 Annual examinations by an ophthalmologist or optometrist are recommended for asymptomatic diabetics. \$0 copayment for Medicare- covered eye exams to evaluate for eye disease.